-Pepperdine graduate and four-year swimming standout Sarah Burris joined the swimming & diving team's staff as an assistant coach prior to the 2013-14 season.
+Pepperdine graduate and four-year swimming standout Sarah Burris enters her third year as an assistant coach with the Waves in 2015-16.

 Burris graduated from Pepperdine in 2013 with a degree in psychology, all while pacing the Waves in the pool.
 She earned All-Pacific Collegiate Swim & Dive Conference honors in multiple events all four seasons.
 As a senior, she was named a Female Walk-On Athlete of the Year finalist by College Swimming and Diving Honors -- an award that went to fellow teammate Klaire Korver.